Living in a small space doesn’t mean you have to give up your dream of having a garden.

 7. Modular Vertical Planters

-Stackable modular planters are perfect for your balcony garden.
+Modular vertical planters are perfect for your balcony garden.
 You can add or remove pieces as needed, making them super flexible for your space.

 These planters snap together like building blocks, letting you create different patterns.
 You can move them around when you want a fresh look or need to reach specific plants.